mpflynnx/c-programming/docs/debugging-with-gdb.md

 ```

 #### Arrays
-Print arrays and array size
+Print arrays and array size.
+Note: For char arrays, the null terminator is included in the size returned.
 ```bash
 (gdb) print arrayName; /* char array */
 $4 = "This is a short string."